architecture-building-systems/CityEnergyAnalyst/docs/agile-with-CEA/activities.rst

     #.
 Planning for the next quarter.

 Attendees: Scrum Master, Product Owner, Product Sponsor, and Development Team.

-Note: While this event is mainly an update to the product sponsors, it is also open to the entire CEA team and the customer team.
+NOTE: While this event is mainly an update to the product sponsors, it is also open to the entire CEA team and the customer team.

 Retrospective
 -------------